 I HATE GOVERNMENT CORRUPTION AND CRONY CORPORATISM

 Quit painting me with the “liberal” brush.
-It’s classical liberalism.
+It’s classic liberal.
 Get it right.

 I am so freaking conservative, I make almost every conservative I know look a little pink.